LBNL-ETA/pyWinCalc/readme.md

 ` pip install git+https://bitbucket.org/StephenCzarnecki/pywincalc.git `

 ## Use
 Calculations can be performed with either a single solid layer or multiple solid layers separated by gaps.

+### Standards
-And calculations can be perfromed using predefined standards in the form that is expected by [WINDOW](https://windows.lbl.gov/software/window).
+calculations can be perfromed using predefined standards in the form that is expected by [WINDOW](https://windows.lbl.gov/software/window).
+The path to the base standard files is all that needs to be passed.
+Any other files referenced by the standard file must be in the same directory (or specified as a relative directory from within the standard file).

 ### Solid layers
-Solid layers can be passed by filename to measured data files as exported by [Optics](https://windows.lbl.gov/software/optics)
+Solid layers can be passed by paths to measured data files as exported by [Optics](https://windows.lbl.gov/software/optics)

 ### Gaps
 For systems with more than one solid layer each solid layer must be separated by a gap.
 Currently a selection of predefined gases are supported.
 Gas mixtures are not yet supported in the Python interface.